DevOpsBootcamp/website/source/application-isolation.rst

 .. ifslides::

-    **The seperation of one program or application stack from others.**
+    **The separation of one application stack from the rest of the computer**

-    **The oldest way to do this is to run your application on a separate computer, but that gets very expensive very quickly.**

 .. ifnotslides::